 As films go, Blue Like Jazz is not a masterpiece.
 The production is a little shaky at times, largely due to the small budget and the fact that this is only Steve Taylor’s second time directing a feature film (his first, The Second Chance, also has many commendable traits, though is leagues behind this in most aspects).
 There is some unnecessary animation early on that is more distracting that propelling to the storyline.
 Some supporting characters are dying to be fleshed out more than they end up being.
 However, perhaps the reason we wish to have more information on the characters is that what we do see of them is entirely compelling.
 Allman, Wellborn, and Holt (among others) give their characters the dedication and heart it takes to make a story about a spiritual journey believable.
 Allman is perfectly cast as the searching Don.
 Wellborn’s Pope embodies the extrovert covering his inner pain.
 Holt’s Penny is the warm light in the darkness who, by the end of the film, I wish I could pull off the screen and marry.

 At the beginning of the film, Don’s estranged father tells him that life is like jazz, which never resolves.
 However, by the end, Don realizes (as he listens to John Coltrane’s A Love Supreme, one of the greatest jazz albums of all times in the film’s opinion and mine), that jazz does resolve.
-The film resolves, too, though not in all aspects.
+The film resolves, too, although not in all aspects.
 While Don begins to reconcile with his faith, family, and friendships, we’re not sure what will happen from here.
 This is a part of the journey, the part we see at the present.
 Like life, we don’t see it all now.
 We see little vignettes of the story, but we’ll never have the full picture in this life.
 Perhaps, in that aspect, Blue Like Jazz is most relatable of all.

 (Disclaimer: I did invest a small donation in this film during its pre-production Kickstarter campaign.)